narendrareddyanumula/ProductCrudAPI/README.md

 # Product CRUD API

+you can do this project by Leveraging Custom PostgreSQL Functions in EFCore by following steps:
+#1.
+Create the PostgreSQL Function
+    CREATE OR REPLACE FUNCTION get_all_products() RETURNS SETOF products AS $$ BEGIN
+        RETURN QUERY SELECT * FROM products;
+    END;
+    $$ LANGUAGE plpgsql;

+    CREATE OR REPLACE FUNCTION insert_product(p_name VARCHAR, p_price DECIMAL) RETURNS VOID AS $$ BEGIN
+        INSERT INTO products (name, price) VALUES (p_name, p_price);
+    END;
+    $$ LANGUAGE plpgsql;

+#2.
+Map the Function to EF Core DbContext
+  using Microsoft.EntityFrameworkCore;

+public class AppDbContext : DbContext
+{
+    public AppDbContext(DbContextOptions<AppDbContext> options) : base(options)
+    {
+    }

+    public DbSet<Product> Products { get; set; } // Assuming Product model exists

+    // Define DbFunction for getAll()
+    [DbFunction("get_all_products", Schema = "public")]
+    public virtual IEnumerable<Product> GetAllProducts()
+    {
+        // The actual implementation will be provided by EF Core at runtime throw new NotImplementedException();
+    }

+    // Other DbSet and DbFunction definitions
+}
+3. Register the Function in Migration dotnet ef migrations add AddGetAllProductsFunction dotnet ef database update

+4. Use the Function in Your API public class ProductsController : ControllerBase
+{
+    private readonly AppDbContext _context;

+    public ProductsController(AppDbContext context)
+    {
+        _context = context;
+    }

+    [HttpGet]
+    public IActionResult GetAllProducts()
+    {
+        var products = _context.GetAllProducts().ToList();
+        return Ok(products);
+    }

+    // Other API endpoints
+}
+Notes
+Security and Validation: Ensure that your PostgreSQL functions and mappings are secure and validate inputs to prevent SQL injection.
+Testing: Test your API endpoints and function mappings thoroughly to ensure they behave as expected.
+Documentation: Update your README or project documentation to include details about custom PostgreSQL functions used in your API.
+By following these steps, you can effectively integrate custom PostgreSQL functions into your .NET Core API project using Entity Framework Core, enabling more complex database operations directly from your API.

 A .NET Core API project for CRUD operations on a PostgreSQL database using clean architecture principles, with unit and integration testing included.

 ## Table of Contents